When Nobody Knows What Is Wrong: The Long Road to a CIDP Diagnosis

 Before we left Nigeria my wife and I were already planning our relocation to the United Kingdom.
 I told myself that once we arrived I would receive better medical assessment.
 Better tests.
 Better answers.

-We arrived in the UK on 4th of March 2022 full of hope.
+We arrived in the UK on 4th March 2022, full of hope.

 The symptoms continued to worsen.